 Others: Branches of olives, branches of eucalyptus, cork, pottery shard, stones, bougainvillaea, recycled plastics

 It represents a coral reef made of materials that I collected in Messejana.
-In the installation, I challenge the use of inexpensive plastics, their impact and relationship to the environment.
+This work questions in-between something natural and artificial, and participants and creators.

 Seven days: collecting local materials, trying different layouts, painting tree branches, making shiratama mochi dumplings and agar-agar jellies (which were dried for five days), setting up the installation